City Council candidate field grows considerably on second day of filing period

 Everyone, it seems, wants to represent District 5 on the City Council.

-Three more candidates, including incumbent Mykey Arthrell, filed papers at the Tulsa County Election Board on Tuesday declaring their candidacies.
+Three more candidates, including incumbent Mykey Arthrell, filed papers at the Tulsa County Election Board on Tuesday declaring their candidacies for the seat.
 That puts the total number of candidates at five.

 And there’s still one more day for candidates to file for City Council and city auditor.